Kalaam-Programming-Language/Kalaam/README.md

 - Feel free to play with project.
 Creative ideas are most welcome.
 - Use Kalaam Discord sever to connect with fellow contributors. (https://discord.gg/vpezZjQQSQ)

-`![#f03c15]  NOTE: MAKE SURE TO CREATE A PULL REQUEST ON 'v1.2.0-dev' and NOT DIRECTLY ON THE MASTER BRANCH.`
+`NOTE: MAKE SURE TO CREATE A PULL REQUEST ON 'v1.2.0-dev' and NOT DIRECTLY ON THE MASTER BRANCH.`

 ## Steps to follow